what is squid ink noodles

 Recommended for this recipe:

 Fresh pasta just feels like luxury to me.
 I LOVE it.
-I adore flavored pasta (like spinach and beet), colorful pasta (like this ravioli), and homemade gnocchi.
-If you’ve never had fresh pasta before, I strongly advise preparing some at home or locating a local eatery that produces its own.
-For some of you, this pasta may be considered absolutely bizarre or just a little bit different.
-My mom and Elsie took me to New York, where I had my first taste of squid ink pasta.
+I love homemade gnocchi, colorful pasta (like this ravioli) and flavored pasta (like spinach and beet).
+If you’ve never had fresh pasta before I highly recommend making some at home or finding a restaurant in your neck of the woods that makes their own.
+This pasta falls under the category of something just a little bit different or maybe full-on weird to some of you.
+I first had squid ink pasta while on a trip to New York with my mom and Elsie.
 It just sounded exotic.
-I placed my order with the expectation that I would either love it or regret not ordering something safer, like risotto.
+I ordered feeling like I was either going to love it or totally regret not getting something safe like risotto.
 And I loved it!
 Seriously.
-And I’ve been dreaming of creating my own ever since.
-Since I wasn’t sure if any of the grocery stores in my area would carry squid ink, I ordered some online.
+And ever since then I’ve been dreaming of making my own.
+I didn’t know if I’d be able to find squid ink at any of my local grocery stores, so I bought some online.
 The ink I used is actually cuttlefish ink.
-Despite not being squids in the true sense, cuttlefish belong to the same family.
-And although I had read that their ink is actually a dark brown, it appeared to me to be almost black.
+Cuttlefish aren’t actually squids, but they are in the same family as squids.
+And I had read that their ink is actually a dark brown, but it looked pretty black to me.
 Squid Ink Pasta, makes three to four servings.

-I just mixed two tablespoons of fresh lemon juice and three tablespoons of olive oil to make the sauce.
-I tossed the pasta with a few cubed tablespoons of butter, lemon olive oil, and salt and pepper while it was still quite hot (just after draining).
+For the sauce I simply combined three tablespoons olive oil with two tablespoons fresh lemon juice.
+While the pasta is still quite hot (just after draining) I tossed it with a few cubed tablespoons of butter, then the lemon olive oil and then I sprinkled on salt and pepper.
 Top with shredded parmesan cheese.
-Any type of sauce, such as tomato or pesto, would work well.
-As you can see, I prepared two batches of fresh pasta: one without squid ink and the other with it.
+You could easily use any kind of sauce you prefer, like tomato or pesto.
+As you can see I made two batches of fresh pasta, one plain and one with squid ink.
 I think they look pretty together.
-If you’re wondering what inky pasta tastes like, the flavor is really mostly added color.
+In case you are curious about the taste of inky pasta the truth is that it’s a lot more added color than flavor.
 The ink taste is savory and subtle.
 Try it.
 Happy kitchen experiments! xo.
-Emma.
+Emma

 Binging with Babish: Squid Ink Pasta from JoJo’s Bizarre Adventure